Jyeshtharaj Joshi

-Jyeshtharaj Bhalchandra Joshi is an Indian chemical engineer, nuclear scientist, consultant and professor, widely known for his innovations in nuclear reactor designs and generally regarded as a respected teacher.
-He is the DAE-Homi Bhabha Chair Professor, Homi Bhabha National Institute, Mumbai, and is the recipient of Shantiswarup Bhatnagar Prize for Engineering Sciences and many other awards and recognitions.
+Jyeshtharaj Bhalchandra Joshi is an Indian chemical engineer, nuclear scientist, consultant and professor, widely known for his innovations in design of multiphase reactors and nuclear reactor designs and generally regarded as a respected teacher.
+He is currently the Chancellor of the Institute of Chemical Technology, Mumbai.
+He also held the DAE-Homi Bhabha Chair Professor at Homi Bhabha National Institute, Mumbai, and is the recipient of Shantiswarup Bhatnagar Prize for Engineering Sciences and many other awards and recognitions.
 He received the third highest civilian honour, the Padma Bhushan, in 2014 for his services to the field of chemical engineering and nuclear science.

 Biography

 Joshi was born on 28 May 1949, in Masur, Satara district, in the Indian state of Maharashtra, as the son of Bhalachandra (Kaka) Joshi.
-He passed BE in chemical engineering in 1971 and ME in 1972 from the University Department of Chemical Technology (UDCT), Mumbai after which he started his research, under the guidance of renowned chemical engineer, Man Mohan Sharma.
-In 1977, he was awarded the PhD.
+He passed B.Chem.
+Eng.
+(Bachelor's in chemical engineering) in 1971 from the University Department of Chemical Technology (UDCT), Mumbai after which he started his research, under the guidance of renowned chemical engineer, Man Mohan Sharma.
+In 1977, he was awarded the Ph.D (Tech.).

 Joshi lives in Mumbai and is married to Rujuta and the couple has a son, Aniruddha, who is PhD in Computer Science and Engineering from the Indian Institute of Technology, Mumbai.

 He's known to be an excellent teacher and remains in touch with most of his students at a personal and professional level.

 Career

 Joshi started his career, in 1972, as joining the faculty of the erstwhile University Department of Chemical Technology (UDCT), now known as Institute of Chemical Technology, Mumbai.
-During 1999 to 2000, as the director of ICT, he organised around 200 science workshops.
-He was also successful in upgrading the institute to the status of a deemed university and increases fundraising for the Institute research by way of donations, research contracts and project consultancies.
+He served as the Director of the Institute between 1999 and 2008.
+He was also instrumental in upgrading the institute to the status of a deemed university and increased fundraising for the Institute research by way of donations, research contracts and project consultancies.
 Joshi worked there for the most part of his career, in various positions and retired as its Director in 2009.

+He has worked as a consultant and advisor to several large chemical industries in India and abroad.
+He has developed over 1000 novel multiphase reactors.
+His area of expertise lies in the design and scale-up as well as process intensification of the reactors making them globally competitive.

-After that he joined as a Homi Bhabha Chair Professor in Homi Bhabha National Institute, Department of Atomic Energy, Mumbai.
-Presently, he is working as emeritus professor in Department of Atomic Energy, Mumbai.
-Also he is the current Chancellor of the Institute of Chemical Technology Mumbai.
+He joined as a Homi Bhabha Chair Professor in Homi Bhabha National Institute, Department of Atomic Energy, Mumbai in 2009.
+During his tenure, he was involved in development of safety systems for Advanced Heavy Water Reactor (AHWR) as well as research on carbon nanotube (CNT) fiber which subsequently led to the development of the indigenous bullet proof jacket, Bhabha Kavach at BARC.
+Since 2025, he is the Chancellor of the Institute of Chemical Technology Mumbai.